 Urinary tract infections are the second most common type of infections in humans, accounting for over 8 million annual doctor visits.
 There are many causes of these urine infections, because anything that limits the way the bladder empties or irritates the urinary tract can cause a UTI.

 Bladder infections in men can occur when long-term, internal catheters are being used to help with male incontinence.
 These catheters can make it easier for bacteria to enter the bladder.

-  Men’s Liberty offers a solution for male incontinence issues, offering a discreet and reliable alternative to pads and

-  traditional catheters.
-With ZERO adverse effects (including UTIs) attributable to Men’s Liberty, it’s no wonder it’s

-  used by millions of men worldwide.
+Men’s Liberty offers a solution for male incontinence issues, offering a discreet and reliable alternative to pads and traditional catheters that direct urine away from your skin to keep you dry 24/7, it’s no wonder it’s used by millions of men worldwide.